hannahlawrence/sinctransform/docs/PackageContents.rst

 	sincutil.hpp

-For computing Gauss-Legendre quadrature weights (see [2] in citations):
+For computing Gauss-Legendre quadrature nodes and weights (see [2] in citations):

 .. code::